International Students and Parents

 The International Education Unit (IEU) is responsible for the enrolment of international students from Preschool to Year 12 in government schools in Canberra.
 In the ACT, a child is of compulsory education age from the age of six.
 For preschool aged children, enrolment placement for the dependants of temporary residents is subject to the availability of places.
 Please note, children must be four years of age by 30 April in the year they commence preschool.

-The ACT Government Education and Training Directorate is a registered education provider on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The ACT Government Education Directorate is a registered education provider on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 Our CRICOS Registration Number is 00643J.

-International students studying in Canberra government schools receive a high level of care.
-Each school has an International Private Student (IPS) Coordinator and the Education and Training Directorate provides a dedicated pastoral care manager and homestay manager who monitor student's attendance, progress, health and wellbeing.
+International students studying in Canberra Government Schools receive a high level of care.
+Each school has an International Private Student (IPS) Coordinator and the Education Directorate provides a dedicated pastoral care manager and homestay manager to monitor student's attendance, progress, health and wellbeing.
 Officers from the Education Directorate are on 24 hour emergency call to assist international students as the safety and well being of our international students is paramount.

 For more information regarding international students' obligations and requirements, please refer to: